 “Oh it was great,” he lied.
 “Place was full.
 There were lots of students from different universities.
 You would have enjoyed it.”

-“Go on Mike,” they encouraged, “don’t let us down.”
+“Go on Mike,” the comrades encouraged, “don’t let us down.”

 The traffic was incredibly light for a capital city.
-Trabbies, Wartburgs and dusty trucks chugged along, filling the street with exhaust fumes.
-Plaster crumbled from many of the facades, while the many remaining shell holes from the war testified to the general inefficiencies which made life in East Germany so barren and hopeless.
+Trabbies, Wartburgs and dusty trucks chugged along, filling the street with black, exhaust fumes.
+Plaster crumbled from the facades of shops and apartments.
+Most shocking were the ugly scars on buildings from the last days of the war when the Soviets overrun Berlin.
+This, more than anything, testified to the shameful lack of progress which made life in East Germany so barren and hopeless.

 “You vill follow us to ze camping place,” they directed in such bad English that it was difficult not to laugh.

 Their incredibly serious faces made it obvious that they wouldn’t have been amused, if we did.
 These very presentable, young comrades, sat stone-like for the duration of the journey on the tram, making no attempt at conversation.
 The tram, as relic of long gone days, screeched its way through the shabby streets until we finally came to the campsite on the edge of the city.